 - Surgeries

 When you file a claim for workers’ compensation, the insurance company may send you an offer detailing the weekly benefits you will receive.
-If you qualify to work in a different position based on what your injuries allow you to do, the offer will include those details too.
+In addition, if you qualify to work in a different position based on what your injuries allow you to do, the offer will include those details, too.

 Sometimes, what the insurance company offers is not enough to cover your costs.
 A workers’ compensation lawyer can help you determine if this is the case in your situation.
 When the offer is not enough, you have the option to seek a lump sum settlement for the costs of your injuries.